What is the difference between Vascular and Endovascular Interventions

 Approach and Technique

-Vascular surgery needs larger cuts to reach blood vessels directly.
-In contrast, endovascular procedures use small 2-3mm entry points.
-These are guided by precise catheter navigation.
-This approach is like choosing between opening a door or using a key to unlock it.
+Vascular surgery requires larger incisions to reach blood vessels directly.
+Endovascular procedures use small 2–3 mm entry points guided by precise catheter navigation — the difference between opening a door and using a key to unlock it from the inside.

 Recovery Time

-Traditional open vascular surgery requires a long recovery at home.
-It often causes more pain and discomfort because of larger incisions.
+Patients receiving endovascular procedures typically stay in hospital for a few hours to one day — far shorter than the several days required after open vascular surgery — and can usually resume normal activities within days rather than weeks.
+Traditional open surgery requires a longer recovery, often with more pain and discomfort due to the larger incisions.
 For some complex conditions, the long-term benefits of open surgery make the longer recovery worthwhile.

 Risk Profile

-Endovascular procedures offer lower infection risks, less blood loss, and fewer complications than open surgery.
-They cause less trauma to surrounding tissues due to their minimally invasive approach.
-Endovascular techniques come with certain risks.
-These include vessel injury, contrast dye reactions, and the need for follow-up procedures.
+Endovascular procedures offer lower infection risks, less blood loss, and fewer complications than open surgery due to their minimally invasive approach.
+That said, endovascular techniques carry their own risks — including vessel injury, contrast dye reactions, and the potential need for follow-up procedures.

 Effectiveness and Durability

-Endovascular interventions deliver significant short-term benefits.
-However, they may require additional procedures over time.
-Open vascular surgery offers longer-lasting results for certain conditions, even though it is more invasive at the start.
-Your vascular specialist will look at your age, health, and situation.
-Then, they will suggest the best approach for you.
+Endovascular interventions deliver significant short-term benefits but may require additional procedures over time.
+Open vascular surgery offers longer-lasting results for certain conditions, even though it is more invasive at the outset.
+A vascular specialist will evaluate age, overall health, and individual anatomy before recommending the optimal approach.

 The Numbers Behind the Revolution